These 21 Powerful PowerPoint tips will add enormous value to your presentation. Create the impact you want to make not just verbally but visually.

 14. Use post it notes

-One of the best ways to craft slides is to go analogue and simply sketch them out on large post it notes before you even turn to software.
-Constraining your idea to notes will help you enormously before turning to PowerPoint or Keynote.
+One of the best ways to craft slides is to go analogue.
+Simply sketch them out on large post it notes before you even turn to software.
+Releasing your idea to notes will help you enormously before turning to PowerPoint or Keynote.
 If you don’t understand your own drawings then it’s possible that what you choose to show on a slide may be too complex.

 15. Stick to one idea per slide